727800350/note/cs/storage/redis/README.md

 Redis Sorted Sets are, similarly to Redis Sets.
 The difference is that every member of a Sorted Set is associated with score, that is used in order to take the sorted set ordered, from the smallest to the greatest score.
 While members are unique, scores may be repeated.

+They are ordered according to the following rule:

+- If A and B are two elements with a different score, then A > B if A.score is > B.score.
+- If A and B have exactly the same score, then A > B if the A string is lexicographically greater than the B string.
+A and B strings can't be equal since sorted sets only have unique elements.

+Sorted sets are implemented via a dual-ported data structure containing both a skip list and a hash table.

 ## hash
 Redis Hashes are maps between string fields and string values, so they are the perfect data type to represent objects